Engineering Note

 • Letting components handle too much logic

-These issues seem small individually but create large problems over time.
+These issues seem small individually, but they create large maintenance problems over time.

 Trade-offs